adaapp-sd3/advanced-programming-2-robbaile/README.md

 Hour 3
 - Added the basic chicken and sheep models and hard coded them to move into the fields already created.
 These currently have no methods implemented on them.

+Hour 4
+- Users can sell chickens, sheep and cows and get money for selling them

+Hour 5 and Hour 6
+- Updated so that users can buy animals and they will be added to the fields that they currently have.
+- Added Some marketplace UI so that it looks bit prettier.
+This included adding a tab feature for buy/sell using react and state features.